 Textiles 101 : Recycled Content

 Ahhhh Circular Fashion.
-The term is fast becoming as mis and overused as Sustainable Fashion.
-I hear people in and out of the industry talk about circular fashion as clothing re-sale, making leggings from recycled PET bottles and event-wear rental.
-Alas, none of these things on their own are circular fashion.
+The term is fast becoming as mis/overused as Sustainable Fashion.
+I hear people in and out of the industry talk rather narrowly about clothing re-sale, making leggings from recycled PET bottles and event-wear rental as circular in and of themselves.
+Alas, none of these things (in isolation) are circular fashion.

 Even textile recycling, the so-called holy grail of circularity, leaves a lot more to be desired before it can be crowned circular pinnacle and saviour to all fashion waste woes.